-- facilitate costs of running the family car. - arrange for family or friends to assist with the home to school travel. - · facilitate childcare payments for other siblings during transport period. - · Pay for someone to walk your other children to school. - · Spend on taxi fares or public transport costs. - Pay for anything else that works for your family.
+facilitate costs of running the family car.

+- arrange for family or friends to assist with the home to school travel. - facilitate childcare payments for other siblings during transport period.

 The Council would pay parents two return journeys per day at 45p per mile.